If you are in a rush, The Best One Man Pontoon boat is the The Sea Eagle 285 Frameless Inflatable Fishing Pontoon Boat

 Where to Use Your Pontoon

-Most one-man pontoon boats can be used in lakes, streams, and swamps.
+Most one-man inflatable boats can be used in lakes, streams, and swamps.
 However, very few of them are suitable for white or salt water.
 Since a pontoon is made from inflatable bladders, it is especially important that you avoid obstacles, shallow water, and intense currents.
 Keep in mind that oars are often the only system of steering the boat.
 Familiarize yourself with different oar strokes before heading out to a remote location.
 Finally, always wear a lifejacket, and let someone know where your headed and for how long.

 Benefits of Using a One-Man Pontoon